An Arborist's Guide to Tree Removal

 FAQs

-What can I do to tell whether a tree is dead?
+How can I tell whether a tree is dead?

-What are the signs of a tree that is diseased?
+What are the signs of a diseased tree?

-Common signs of disease on trees include dying leaves, wilted or yellowed branches, and mushroom growth at the base of the tree.
+Common signs of illness in trees include yellowing leaves, wilted branches, and mushroom growth at the base of the tree.

-Is it safe to take down a tree yourself?
+Is it safe to remove an entire tree on your own?

 Conclusion